-LLMs excel at summarization and info procurement, but they generate quotidian, normative insights.
-LLM output is a form of sequence prediction, it generates sentences where each next word is the statistically likely one based on the words that preceded it.
-If you’re ideating on something creative you should be stringing together a series of words that isn’t a statistically likely output, right?
+LLMs excel at summarization and research, but they produce quotidian, commoner insights and the most basic writing you’ve ever seen.
+LLMs generate sentences where the next word is the statistically most likely based on the words preceding it.
+If you’re working on anything original, you should be stringing together sequences that are *not* probable outputs.

-You go to your trusty analyst for spreadsheets, research, and other things that are fundamentally not creative.
-You go to him for information, not his opinion.
-You do not use him for new ideas or differentiated analysis.
-Because remember, you're working with this guy.
+Spreadsheets, research, and other jobs that are fundamentally not creative or self-directed.
+You go to him for information retrieval, not judgment.
+Not for new ideas or differentiated analysis.

 TYPE 1 Writing: “Here’s what happened” (LLM great)

 Reporting on an event, summarization, and providing information.
-Tell me the news, find me data, etc. and report it.
-This one is common and has the most competition, because it requires no creativity.
-Little to no analysis or thinking is needed here.
-Anyone can do it.
+Tell me the news, find me data, etc. and regurgitate it.
+This is the most common and has the most competition, it requires no creativity.
+No analysis or thinking.
+Anyone with 100 IQ can do it.

 Done by: reporters, junior analysts, news writers, and “here’s what you need to know” types of commentators.